• Skip to primary navigation

 • 28 ounce (3 cups) tomato puree can use crushed or whole if you prefer but blend into a puree.

-• 3 tablespoon tomato paste optional, if you have it
+• 3 tbsp tomato paste optional, if you have it

 • 2 tbsps (2 tbsps) olive oil